MissingMaps/missingmaps.github.io/README.md

 ### Adding events

+Events are stored in the `app/_data` folder.
+To add an event, edit the events.csv.

-When updating the csv of events...
+When updating the csv of events:

-- The year must be 4 digits (may need to adjust display settings in Microsoft Excel).
+- Use `yyyy-mm-dd` format for date.
+The year must be 4 digits (may need to adjust display settings in Microsoft Excel).
 Otherwise, 15 may be interpreted as 1915 instead of 2015.

 ```
 new Date("9/15/15")
 Date 1915-09-15T04:00:00.000Z
 new Date("9/15/2015")
 Date 2015-09-15T04:00:00.000Z
 ```
-- Don't leave fields blank, instead put `null`
+- Fields can be left blank if data does not exist or is TBD

+- Include the two letter country code to include the correct flag

 ## Development